 The Mini-CPX is a 3-station clinical skills exam administered midway through Foundations 2.
 The Mini-CPX is an important opportunity for learning and feedback on clinical skills during clerkships, and it also serves as preparation for the CPX exam.

-The Clinical Performance Examination (CPX) is a standardized patient exam required for all UCSF students after Foundations 2.It is an 8-station exam that is administered at eight California medical schools.
-It is an important assessment of students’ clinical skills after F2, and it also offers students an opportunity to prepare for the USMLE Step 2 CS.
+The Clinical Performance Examination (CPX) is a standardized patient exam required for all UCSF students after Foundations 2.It is an 8-station exam that is administered at ten California medical schools.
+It is an important assessment of students’ clinical skills after F2.

 - The CPX exam is a high-stakes clinical performance exam that is a graduation requirement for all UCSF medical students.